2021-Spring-UIUC-LING270/2021-Spring-UIUC-LING270.github.io/index.md

 * You will be responsible for reading about 20 pages per week of assigned readings
 * You will be responsible for watching about 3 hours per week of pre-recorded videos

-At any time, you can use [the course forum on Campuswire](https://campuswire.com/p/G954C73B2):
+At any time, you can use [the course forum on Campuswire](https://campuswire.com/c/G96191AB6):
 * to ask the instructor and TAs private questions
 * to ask questions that the instructor, the TAs, and your classmates can see and answer
+* to participate in class discussions, **which will be graded**

 Follow the forum questions:
 * I will regularly post updates and announcements on the forum
 * You are expected to read the questions posted by your classmates and the answers that are posted to those questions.
 You are responsible for material discussed in the forum, even if it was not covered in the readings or videos.

+Class discussion:
+* Campuswire will also be used for weekly discussions on topics related to this course
+* This discussion is a graded component of the course.
+See below for details on grading procedures
+* Discussions will be an opportunity for you to add information which interests you, but is not covered in the course material.
+A wide variety of students from many different backgrounds enroll in this course, and this will allow you to share your information and perspective with other students.

 Assessments:
 * You will be responsible for completing an online quiz (approximately weekly) testing your understanding of the content from the readings and videos
-* You will be responsible for completing an online mid-term exam testing your understanding of the content from the readings and videos
+* You will be responsible to regularly participate in class discussions on the campuswire forum (see below for details)
 * You will be responsible for completing homework assignments and turning them in electronically (details will be provided with each assignment)
 * You will be responsible for completing a final project and turning it in electronically (details will be provided when assigned)
+	* This project consists of a paper discussing a topic of your choice related to the intersections of language, technology, and society

 Quizzes, and exams will be hosted on [PrairieLearn](https://prairielearn.engr.illinois.edu).